qwe00921/LOG/README.md

 Nothing new, but you can save your time finding where the logs were printed and put `tag` into `Log.blah(tag, msg)`

 Example:

-Your log is writen in `Foo.java`, at line 145:
+Your log is written in `Foo.java`, at line 145:

     [145] log.i("your message here");